thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-with-express.js/validation-with-joi.md

 # Introduction

-- As a security best practice should not trust what the client sends us, validation of input should be the first step before the application logic saves or makes uses of these values.
+- As a security best practice we should not trust what the client sends us, validation of input should be the first step before the application logic saves or makes uses of these values.

 - We can write the validation code manually using `if` condition checks however this is error prone to and tedious to code from scratch
   - e.g.: if( !res.body.name || !res.body.artist)